-Since 2016, Alamitos, Huntington Beach, Ormond Beach, and Redondo Beach power plants were primarily used as peakers and operated on average over the last three years at 4.8% of capacity.
-Peakers are used during contingency times, periods when demand for power is high and reliability of imports is low, such as on hot summer days.
+Since 2016, Alamitos, Huntington Beach, Ormond Beach, and Redondo Beach power plants have primarily been used like peakers and have operated on average over the last three years at 4.8% of capacity.
+If the compliance date for Alamitos, Huntington Beach, Ormond Beach, and Redondo Beach are extended, the power plants would continue to primarily be used like peakers and would be expected to run at or below their current operating capacity.

-If the compliance date for Alamitos, Huntington Beach, Ormond Beach, and Redondo Beach are extended, the power plants would continue to primarily be used as peakers and would be expected to run at or below their current operating capacity.
-Additionally, during peak times due to high start-up costs, long start-up procedures, and running limits due to air permits, newer and more efficient existing resources would be used before resorting to using the OTC power plants.
+Additionally, the dispatch order of generation resources is generally driven by marginal costs of operation, where resources with lower marginal costs are typically dispatched before those with higher costs.
+The age of older OTC units means they have higher marginal costs of operation.
+Since resources are generally dispatched when demand drives energy prices above those resources' costs, newer and more efficient existing resources are generally used before resorting to using the OTC power plants.
 As replacement procurement comes online over the next three years, the OTC units will likely be used less frequently.